Some use a little, other use a lot — it’s good to keep an eye on that data

 These devices let you remotely control your lights and other electronics via an app or your voice, if connected to a device such as an Echo Dot or Google Home.
 It’s a cool function that requires only minimal data since they largely only use data for system updates and to very briefly respond to on/off commands.
 You can expect to use somewhere in the neighborhood of 50 MB each month depending on manufacturer.

-No matter what device you’re looking at, you can always keep an eye on your data using the Viasat customer portal.
+No matter what device you’re using, know that Viasat takes customer data usage and privacy extremely seriously.
+You can always keep an eye on your data using the Viasat customer portal.
 A simple test would be to compare a period before you set up a new smart home device and then look at the data use a day or two after installation.